Dream of:27 July 2001 "Separated"

 Since I thought I would be late if I arrived at class now, I decided to simply find out what the lesson was and come back to class tomorrow.
 So I laid down my blanket, left it in the lounge and walked outside.

-I was happy when I found Steve Weinstein (probably in his late 40s) out front.
+I was happy when I found my old friend Steve Weinstein (probably in his late 40s) out front.
 He appeared in good shape and had aged well.
 He appeared quieter and more reserved than I remembered him.
 He was also enrolled in the college; we would be taking a math class together.
 I wondered if we might even end up living together.
 I enjoyed his company, but I was somewhat concerned about his being gay, because people might think I was gay if I lived with him.
 Of course, I didn't care that much what people thought.

 We headed toward the place where I had left my car.
 As we chatted, I asked him if he smoked marijuana anymore.
 He said, "Not enough."
 I told him that I was the same way, that I hadn't smoked any pot for a long time, but that I would like to.
 He began telling me a story about a game in which people smoked pot continuously while slogging through a river of mud to reach some goal.
 His story was so vivid, I could actually see images of people trying to crawl and swim through mud.